-Our comprehensive Yoga Alliance 500 hour Teacher Training curriculum will guide you through a transformational three month journey into the yogic lifestyle, following the (seven) limbs of yoga.
-Led by Ganga Puri, Mandakini Puri and Alaknanda Puri, as well as other guest instructors, you will learn Clinical Yoga (shatkarma / 6 cleansing kriyas); 56 asanas with a mix of all three styles: Rajas, Tamas & Satva; mudra, pratyahara, pranayama, anatomy, physiology and alignment, with introductory lectures in Ayurveda, Yoga Philosophy, beginner’s Sanskrit as well as other aspects towards walking the path of a yogi.
+Our comprehensive Yoga Alliance 500 hour Yoga Teacher Training curriculum will guide you through a transformational three-month journey into the yogic lifestyle, following the (seven) limbs of yoga.
+Led by Ganga Puri, Mandakini Puri and Alaknanda Puri, as well as other guest instructors, you will learn Clinical Yoga (shatkarma / 6 cleansing kriyas); 56 asanas with a mix of all three styles: Rajas, Tamas & Satva; mudra, pratyahara, pranayama, anatomy, physiology and alignment, with introductory lectures on Ayurveda, Yoga Philosophy, beginner’s Sanskrit as well as other aspects towards walking the path of a yogi.

 UPCOMING Yoga Teachers Training COURSE Schedule: 20th September 2017 to 18th December 2017

 DOWNLOAD APPLICATION FORM and return it to firstname.lastname@example.org